Quantifying Spacetime Integration across a Partition with Synergy: How Integration is Currently Done

 3. To capture the conjunction of ``taking and making a difference'', the final irreducible intrinsic information measure of a state $s$ over a partition $\theta$ is $\phi_s$, the minimum\footnote{Technical point: IIT4 aims to measure the ``conjunction'' across time of spatial integrations, quoting \cite{iit4}'s Principle of Being: ``A similar principle can be found in the work of the Buddhist philosopher Dharmakīrti: `Whatever has causal powers, that really exists.'
 Note that the Eleatic principle is enunciated as a disjunction (either to do something... or to be affected...), whereas IIT’s principle of being is presented as a conjunction (take and make a difference).''
 Even presuming we have the perfect measures of spatial integration $\phi_c$ and $\phi_e$, $\phi_s$ does not measure the conjunction across time.
 Within both probability and information theory, given $f(A)$ and $f(B)$, the conjunction $f_\cap(A, B) \leq \min [f(A), f(B)]$.
+For example, this holds for: probability density, entropy, and mutual information.
 So taking minimum merely \emph{upperbounds} the true conjunction of spatial integration.
 One way one could calculate the conjunction of the \emph{total} information, not solely the synergistic part, is simply the $\operatorname{I}_\cap\left(\{A,Z\} \to s\right)$ from the PID framework.
 At current mathematical understanding, there's no known way to get only the conjunctive synergy present from both directions.
-However, Spivak's category theory\cite{spivak2013categorytheoryscientistsold} would be a place to start.} of the cause and effect irreducibile intrinsic information,
+However, Spivak's category theory\cite{spivak2013categorytheoryscientistsold} would be a place to start.} of the cause and effect irreducible intrinsic information,

 4. To decide which partition $\theta$ is the ``fault line'' of the system in state $s$, \cite{iit4} defines the ``Minimum Information Partition'' (MIP).
 The MIP is the directional partition $\theta$ that yields the lowest normalized $\phi_s$, an algorithm of $O(n!)$.